Kneecap Dislocation (patella dislocation)

 Subsequent treatment will depend upon the progress of symptoms, the type of dislocation and the severity of any underlying shape abnormality.

 There are three operations commonly used for persistent symptoms either alone or in combination.
-A fourth operation called a lateral release is also used by many surgeons but in my opinion is rarely appropriate used alone.
+A fourth operation called a lateral release is also used by many surgeons but in our opinion is rarely appropriate used alone.

 Medial patellofemoral ligament reconstruction